 The NSW Government will provide funding to establish the network and to support seed funding to the pilot projects, with co-contributions from network partners.

-Submissions will close on 4 June 2021.
-Pilots are expected to start in the final quarter of 2021.
+Submissions will close on 3 August 2021.
+Pilots are expected to start in the first quarter of 2022.

 Following the establishment of the pilot, this will be an ongoing initiative which will welcome additional proposals from suitable organisations.